francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 ---

 This is the second post of a short series on the infinite-width limits of deep neural networks (DNNs).
-[Previously](https://francesco-innocenti.github.io/posts/2024/11/16/Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes/), we reviewed the correspondence between neural networks and Gaussian Processes (GPs), basically finding that, as the number neurons in the hidden layers grows to infinity, the output of a random network becomes Gaussian distributed.
+[Previously](https://francesco-innocenti.github.io/posts/2024/11/16/Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes/), we reviewed the correspondence between neural networks and Gaussian Processes (NNGP), showing that, as the number neurons in the hidden layers grows to infinity, the output of a random network becomes Gaussian distributed.

 Here, we